biomimesis/rmd4sci-melbourne/docs/workflow.md

 ## The "here" package

-Although RStudio projects help resolve file path problems, in some cases you might have many folders in your r project.
+Although RStudio Projects help resolve file path problems, in some cases you might have many folders in your r project.
 To help navigate them appropriately, you can use the `here` package to provide the full path directory, in a compact way.

 ```r
 here::here("data")